canonical/bundle-kubeflow/docs/upgrade-guide-1.6-to-1.7.md

 ## Upgrade charms

-To upgarde Charmed Kubeflow each charm needs to be refreshed.
+To upgrade Charmed Kubeflow each charm needs to be refreshed.
 It is recommended to wait for each charm to finish its upgrade before proceeding with the next.

-Depending on original deployment of Charmed Kuberflow version 1.6, refresh command will report that charm is up-to-date which indicats that there is not need to upgrade that particular charm.
+Depending on original deployment of Charmed Kuberflow version 1.6, refresh command will report that charm is up-to-date which indicates that there is not need to upgrade that particular charm.

 During the upgrade some charms can temporarily  go into `error` or `blocked` state.